Catallactic/catallactic-site/docs/yellowpaper.md

-## 2. Theoretical Proposals on Monetary Theory
+## 2. Modelization of Monetary Theory
 ---

 ### 2.1.
 A Review of Schools of Economics